wds4/DCoSL/bounties/curatedLists/phase1/phase1.md

 ## Details of the expected user experience

-Follow [this link](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1/userExperience.md) for the expected user experience.
+Follow [this link](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1/userExperience.md) for details of the expected user experience for Phase 1 of this project.

 ## Repo